Category:130 Value Engineering

 The FHWA's Value Engineering for Highways provides further details on the VE technique and its applicability to highway projects and functions.
 Copies may be obtained from the FHWA VE coordinator. in addition, AASHTO’s Guidelines for Value Engineering, 2nd Edition provides an excellent description of VE and the process steps.

 VECPs provide a product of equal or improved quality by reducing the project’s total cost, improving the project’s safety, or decreasing the time required to complete the project.
-This proposal is initiated by the contractor (using the VE Change Proposal) who receives 50% of the savings associated with the proposal should it be approved by MoDOT.
+This proposal is submitted using the VE Change Proposal and allows the contractor to receive up to 50% of the savings associated with the proposal should it be approved by MoDOT.

 A PDVECP may provide a product of lesser value; use an existing item in place or underrun contract items.
 The PDVECP shall not adversely affect safety or function of the final product.
-This proposal is initiated by the contractor, using the VE change proposal who receives 25% of the savings associated with the proposal should it be approved by MoDOT.
+These proposals are submitted using the VE change proposal, allowing the contractor to receive up to 25% of the savings associated with the proposal should it be approved by MoDOT.

 All reasonable documented engineering costs incurred by the contractor to design and develop a value engineering proposal shall be reimbursed and subtracted from the savings of the construction costs.
 All costs incurred by MoDOT to review and implement the VECP will be at the Commission’s expense.